powerapi-ng/powerapi-ng.github.io/pages/sensor/hwpc.md

 ### Docker usage

-You can directly run a docker containing the sensor with the following command :
+You can directly use a docker container that contains the sensor with the following command :

 	docker pull powerapi/hwpc-sensor